 Non-recyclable waste

 In Buckinghamshire, over 50% of the waste we produce is re-used, recycled or composted, but we still need to dispose of what is left.
 Waste that cannot be recycled is no longer sent to landfill, it now goes to Greatmoor Energy from Waste Facility, in the north of the county.
-It burns the waste to generate electricity, enough for 40,000 homes and will save local taxpayers at least £150million over the next 30 years.
+It burns the waste to generate electricity, for more than 65,000 homes and will save local taxpayers at least £150million over the next 30 years.
 Non-recyclable waste is collected from homes across the County and at the nine household recycling centres.

 If you would like to find out more about Greatmoor or book a visit for yourself, a community group or local school, visit www.greatmoor.co.uk.